orlp/golf-cpu/specs.md

     label:
     ; A label is an identifier of the form [a-zA-Z_][a-zA-Z0-9_]+ followed by a ; colon.
-It is replaced in the final code by an offset in bytes from the ; start of the program to the first instruction after the label.
+It is replaced in the final code by an offset in bytes from the ; start of the instruction stream to the first instruction after the label.

+    ; immediates may be full Python expressions, as long as they evaluate to a ; 64-bit integer.
+    in a
+    add a, a, ord("a") - ord("A") ; equivalent to add a, a, 32
+    out a

+---

 ### _GOLF_ specification.